ietf-gitwg/using-github/draft-ietf-git-using-github.md

 This work wouldn't have been possible without the hard work of those people who have trialled use of GitHub at the IETF.
 Alia Atlas contributed significant text to an earlier version of this document.
+Tommy Pauly, Rich Salz, and Christopher Wood all provided significant input.

 The experiences of the CORE WG in {{core}} were contributed by Carsten Bormann.
 The experiences of the QUIC WG in {{quic}} were contributed by Lars Eggert.